BaseCampCoding/autocomplete-from-api/README.md

 - listen to `input` events on the `#student-name` `input`
 - `fetch` to `/api/students` with a `GET` request and provide a `q` argument for the current value of `#student-name`
+- `/api/students` will respond with JSON containing a single property `students`.
+The `students` property will be associated with an array of strings.
+Each string is the name of a BCCA student/graduate whose name contains the value provided for `q`.
 - populate the `#student-names` `datalist` with `option`s for each of the returned names. _Don't forget to empty the `datalist` out first._